Masindi District: Population

 The region of the country in which the district is located is comparatively dry, but is fertile enough to support a predominantly agriculturalist population.
 Most of the district residents are both poor and rural.
 The district, as configured currently, had population of about 129,700 during the 1991 national population census.
 Eleven years later, during the national census of 2002, the population had increased to about 208,420.
 At that time, 50.1% of the population were males and 49.9% were females.
 The annual population growth rate in the district at that time was 5.1%.
-During 2012, the mid-year population of the district was estimated at approximately 352,400.
+During 2012, the mid-year population of the district was estimated at approximately 352,400. population of Masindi district was estimated 291,113 in 2014 and 342,635 in the year of 2024.

 Masindi District has a diverse ethnic composition of 55 tribes, with the dominant tribes, the Banyoro and the Bagungu, forming about 59.9% of the population.
 The Alur, the Jonam and the Aringa form 5.3%.
 The Baruli form 4.5%.
 People from Rwanda, Kenya, South Sudan and the Democratic Republic of the Congo have also settled permanently in the district.
 The average household size is about 4.86 persons, lower than the regional average of 5.2.
 The population is predominantly rural, with only 5.43% of the residents living in urban areas.